0dink/BioMed_project/README.md

-My work for Biomedical signals class spring of 2024
+My work for Biomedical signals class Fall of 2024